LiberationFrequency/BazzArch/README.md

 Known issues:
 ------------------------------------------
+* A stop job is running ... -> https://bbs.archlinux.org/viewtopic.php?pid=1618677#p1618677

 * .git file is too large.
 Fix it!

 * faust2 does not work with gcc 6.1.1.
-Downgrade it.
+Too much work.
+Downgrade it manually or wait till anybody feel responsible.

+* VLC can not play mp.3 from Android / mtp://[usb...]
-* QuaMixer is not preconfigured
+* Drag'n'drop does not work from Android device.
-* Zoom B3/G3 has no controls in Alsa-/QuasMixer

-* JackMix not shown in startmenu

 * Preset in guitarix is too loud.
 Pay attention for your equipment and your ears!
-* Guitarix-webui, that I created manually, is not shown in startmenu, although it is listed in /usr/share/application.
 * guitarix behaves buggy, when you scoll through the impulse responses and it will crash.

 * Hydrogen is too loud.
 Pay attention for your equipment and your ears!

 * wpa_passphrase write the pwd also in cleartext to file /etc/wpa_supplicant/wpatest.conf

-* when faustqt-programms will be closed, the app sometimes is still shown in the system tray.
+* when faustqt-programms will be closed, the app is sometimes still shown in the system tray.
 * faust2lv2 -gui -qt5 show no gui / -qt4 works / qt4/5 are installed